Telangana High Court: History of the High Court building

 The plan of the High Court was drawn up by Shankar Lal of Jaipur and the local engineer who executed the design was Mehar Ali Fazil.
 Its chief engineer was Nawab Khan Bahadur Mirza Akbar Baig.
+The High Court was built on the ruins of the Qutb Shahi palaces, Hina Mahal and Nadi Mahal.
 The construction started on 15 April 1915 and was completed on 31 March 1919.
-On 20 April 1920 the High Court building was inaugurated by the seventh Nizam Mir Osman Ali Khan.
+On 20 April 1920, the high court building was inaugurated by the seventh Nizam Mir Osman Ali Khan.

-While digging the foundation for the High Court, ruins of the Qutb Shahi Palaces, namely Hina Mahal and Nadi Mahal were unearthed.
-The High Court looks beautiful and impressive from the Naya Pul Bridge at sunset.

-After its construction, a silver model of the High Court with a silver key was presented to the Nizam VII Mir Osman Ali Khan by the Judiciary during the Silver Jubilee Celebrations in 1936.
-The facsimile of the buildings was perfectly carved in a thick sheet of silver weighing about 300 kg.
+In 1944, on the occasion of the silver jubilee celebrations a silver model of the high court weighing about 300 kg was presented to the Nizam VII Mir Osman Ali Khan by the judiciary.
 The model is now in the Nizam's Museum in Purani Haveli.

-The main building of the High Court was constructed in the year 1919 by the then Nizam's Government accommodating six judges besides accommodation for the office staff, record rooms and Advocates' Hall.
+The High Court building has been included in the list of heritage structures compiled by INTACH.
+World Monuments Fund has included the building in 2025 World Monuments Watch.